mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

     return dp.max()!
 }
 ```
+Most of the time when you want to memoize things you use a dictionary.
+We could certainly do that here too.
+Here in this example, I used an array, because the [video](https://www.youtube.com/watch?v=cjWnW0hdF1Y) I saw was using an Array :).
+It intiially put me off, but I get it now.
+Like if all you need to do is add and access certain indexes and not search or remove items, then array and dictinary aren't different so much.

+Additionally in in this question, going from left to right or right to left don't make a difference in terms of our answer.

+- If we start from the beginning, then each index will get added to all answers of its previous indicides — if it's bigger.
+- If we start from the end, then each index will still get added to all answers of its next indicies — if it's bigger.

+It really doens't matter which way we select.

 ### Other Questions that use LIS:
 [Russian Doll - Envelopes](https://leetcode.com/problems/russian-doll-envelopes/).
 I plan on posting about it next.